Skull Crushers: Muscles Worked, How To Do and Form

 Dumbbells also allow you to adjust your grip and range of motion based on your comfort and flexibility.

-How To Do Dumbbell Skull Crusher
+Dumbbell Skull Crusher

-1. Lie on a flat bench with your feet flat on the floor.
+1. Lie on your back on the bench/floor with your feet on the floor straight and shoulder-width apart.

 Know More: 10 Best Dumbbell Triceps Exercises for Mass & Strength

-6. Reverse Grip Skull Crushers
+6. Reverse Grip Skull Crusher

 Reverse skull crushers are a remarkable tricep exercise because they encourage you to keep your elbows tucked in rather than flared out.